Overview

 To enable a waterwise approach to water management OneOneFive have the following approaches:

-• Diversification of supply: mains water, rainwater and a community bore scheme
+- Diversification of supply: including mains water, rainwater and a community bore scheme

-• Water efficiency measures and programs to reduce demand: Waterwise Incentive package, Waterwise landscaping, Waterwise smart metering program and more, see the Design Guidelines for more information, available on this page, in the resources section.
+- Water efficiency measures and programs to reduce demand: Waterwise Incentive package, Waterwise landscaping, Waterwise smart metering program and more, see the Design Guidelines for more information (Note: specific guidelines for each stage of the development).

-• On-site stormwater absorption: Through on-lot soakwells, inclusion of permeable surfaces such as gravel, surfaces in private and public landscapes, and vegetated roadside swales (depressed channel) to capture and infiltrate stormwater runoff.
+- On-site stormwater collection: Through on-lot soakwells, the inclusion of permeable surfaces such as gravel, surfaces in private and public landscapes, and vegetated roadside swales (depressed channel) to capture and infiltrate stormwater runoff.

 What’s a Community Bore?

-As part of OneOneFive Hamilton Hill’s Waterwise approach a community bore is in use for household and communal green space use.
-This is a centrally managed non-potable (non-drinking) ) water supply scheme that supplies groundwater, supplying water for private gardens and irrigation for green public open space within the development.
+A community bore is a centrally managed non-potable (non-drinking) water supply scheme that supplies groundwater, for both private garden watering and irrigation for green public open space within the development.
 Groundwater is delivered via a third pipe network and can be monitored to ensure water is used efficiently.

 They have many benefits including:

-• It can maximise water efficiency when implemented with water metering, efficient irrigation systems and waterwise landscape design
+- Increased water efficiency when implemented with water metering, efficient irrigation systems and waterwise landscape design.

 More detail on the benefits of a community bore and a case study on the OneOneFive Hamilton Hills’ community bore can be found from pages 117-135 of the ‘Guide to Waterwise Developments’